Back To Top

 1. Choose the right spot in the sun

-Giving your plant the wrong amount of sunlight is one of the most common houseplant mistakes and can lead to major health issues for them.
+Giving your plant the wrong amount of sunlight is one of the most common houseplant mistakes and can lead to major health issues for it.
 It's one of the main reasons your peace lily can have brown tips.

 2. Establish a watering routine